tokkonopapa/WordPress-IP-Geo-Block/_posts/changelog/2016-05-03-call-for-testing-2.2.5b1.md

 The main reason of this trouble was the lack of testing patterns of server configurations.

-In this release, I've tested the following patterns :
+In this release, I've tested the following patterns:

 1. `http://example.com/` ...
 Top directory type of single and multisite
 2. `http://example.com/sub/` ...
 Sub directory type of single and multisite